Zone Pulse

 - Critical Alert clarifications

-Wireframes & Low-Fidelity Prototypes without AI based suggestions
+Wireframes & Low-Fidelity Prototypes without AI-Based Suggestions

 Initial screens and wireframes for ZonePulse were rapidly iterated in Figma to validate design structure and user flows before finalizing visuals.